Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 ## 1. General

 - All worlds will be saved in `~\projects\<your_project>\worlds\editor\`.
-- Every entity that you place is based on the version in their editor, only the changes made in the world editor are saved.
+- Every entity that you place is based on the version in their own editor.
+- Only the changes in the entities made in the world editor are saved.
 - Placed entities can be selected if it has 1 or more bound AABBs.

 ## 2. Controls